Prostate Cancer Testing

 Having recently taken up a part time role as Medical Director with Symphony Healthcare Services, Dr Balian will now only be in the practice two days per week (usually Monday and Wednesday).
 Dr Harriet Quast has joined the practice on a part-time basis and will assume responsibility for half of Dr Balian's patients.

 Health Centre Staff Changes

 The partners are pleased to welcome Dr Catherine Fenlon who has joined the practice as a salaried doctor.
 Dr Fenlon is an experienced GP who has links to Crewkerne Health Centre having undertaken her GP training here almost 20 years ago.
-Dr Fenlon will hold a patient list and is currently accepting new patients.
+Dr Fenlon will hold a patient list.
 She will work for 3 days each week.

 Minor Injuries Service

 This service is now available at the Health Centre between 8 am and 6.30 pm from Monday to Friday.
 Injuries should have occurred in the last 48 hours and you will initially be assessed by a member of the practice nurse team.
 No appointments are necessary for this service.